-There’s no doubt that a leading reasonreplacement windows can save you money is the upgrade in energy efficiency they’ll give your home.
-According to the Window and Door Manufacturer’s Association, windows 20 years or older can produce as much as 5.3 tons greater greenhouses gases annually that new windows.
+There’s no doubt that a leading reason replacement windows can save you money is the upgrade in energy efficiency they’ll give your home.
+According to the Window and Door Manufacturer’s Association, windows 20 years or older can produce as much as 5.3 tons greater greenhouse gases annually than new windows.

 New windows seal out drafts and temperature extremes in winter.
-And thanks to high tech coatings, new windows can repel unwanted solar heat in the summer months, reducing air conditioning demands and extending the savings year ’round.
-Of course if your windows were stuck closed, replacement windows that open with ease let you take advantage of cool breezes – another way to reducing your cooling costs.
+And thanks to high tech coatings, new windows can repel unwanted solar heat in the summer months, reducing air conditioning demands and extending the savings all year.
+Of course if your windows were stuck closed, replacement windows that open with ease let you take advantage of cool breezes – another way to reduce your cooling costs.

 Long Live the Couch

 The same coatings the keep out the sun’s heat also block harmful UV rays, which can allow you to keep the curtains and upholstered furniture you invested in longer by reducing sun fading.